 When proteins are toxic, they are known to act via acute mechanisms and at very low doses (Sjoblad et al., 1992).
-Therefore, when a protein demonstrates no acute oral toxicity in high-dose testing using a standard laboratory mammalian test species, this supports the determination that the protein will be non-toxic to humans and other mammals, and will not present a hazard under any realistic exposure scenario, including long term exposures.
+Therefore, if a protein demonstrates no acute oral toxicity in high-dose testing using a standard laboratory mammalian test species, it is unlikely to be toxic to humans and other mammals, and will not present a hazard under any realistic exposure scenario, including long-term exposures.